rapid7/insightconnect-plugins/type_converter/help.md

 #### Array Match

-This action matches between two arrays with or without duplicates element.
+This action identifies matches within two arrays, returning a new array containing items that were found in both arrays.
+It can be used to search for items in an array.

 ##### Input